hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

 **Note**:

-A﻿fter restarting the server, remember to retrieve the updated Bios settings from the iLO of the server with the following command
+A﻿fter restarting the server, remember to retrieve the updated Bios settings from the iLO of the server with the following command:

 ```markdown
 ilorest select Bios. --refresh